 There were also problems with the country’s banks.
 Investors were worried that they were overly exposed to the weak economy, and had stopped funding them.
 Instead, the banks resorted to central bank financing.
 Another problem was that the country did not seize the low financing costs to keep debt under control.
 With budget deficits persistently violating euro area rules, debt spiralled.
 When the global crisis hit Europe in 2010, the country had little scope to support the economy, or the banks.

 Investors responded by demanding ever-higher returns on Portugal's bonds.
 Early in 2011, it became too expensive for the country to borrow money on financial markets.
 There was a risk it would default.
-By mid-May 2011, Portugal requested assistance from the EFSF, the EU, and the IMF.
+By April 2011, Portugal requested assistance from the EFSF, the EU, and the IMF.

 The creditors made €78 billion available for Portugal over a period of three years.
 The EFSF, the EU, and the IMF each pledged a third of the total amount.
 The majority of the money was used to finance the budget, and part to recapitalise the banks.
 In return, Portugal committed to a large number of measures to reform its economy.
 It embarked on policies to bring down budget deficits, fix its banks, and modernise its economy.
 The creditors closely monitored its progress.

 The programme quickly started to bear fruit.
 Exports started growing faster than the euro area average, as the economy became more competitive.
 A two-digit current account deficit was erased.
 The budget deficit shrank, and growth resumed.
 Portugal was able to issue bonds again, and successfully exited the programme in June 2014.

 Portugal’s new government, which came into office in late 2015, has started to reverse some of the measures taken during its EFSF programme.
 Creditors are monitoring carefully whether this will hurt Portugal’s competitiveness, and its fiscal situation.